LHarveyDev/longdog/README.md

 ## Features:
 - ### Top Header
   The top of my site has the Longdog brand name top left.
 The search bar is situated in the middle of the screen in a prominent position.
 The 'My Account' and 'Shopping bag' icons are in the top right corner.
 This layout will be familiar to most users of e-commerce sites and will allow them to navigate the site intuitively.
+  Clicking on the 'My Account' icon will display a dropdown inviting users to 'Register' or 'Login'.
+Once logged in the options become 'My Profile' and 'Logout', if logged in as the site admin then there is also the additional option of 'Product Management'.
+The Product Management page allows the admin to add new products really easily, products can also be deleted or edited by navigating to the relevant product and selecting the 'edit' or 'delete' button.
+  The user can also go straight to the contents of their shopping bag by clicking on the basket icon.
+The contents will be displayed and the quantities can be altered or the product deleted, if the basket is empty then a message 'Your bag is empty' is displayed and the user is directed to 'Keep Shopping'.

   ![Nav bar mobile](media/screengrabs/top_header.jpg)
 - ### Navigation Bar